 Our approach should minimise distortion in the market for fuel ethanol and provides scope for ethanol producers and fuel wholesalers to negotiate prices below our determined prices.

-More information on our calculation and why we consider it is the most appropriate approach is available in our 2017-18 ethanol market monitoring report
+More information on our calculation and why we consider it is the most appropriate approach is available here.

 Our spreadsheet model which calculates the reasonable price for ethanol can be found here